d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/eigendecomposition_vn.md

 Let us see this with a more challenging matrix
 -->

-Hãy nhìn nhận điều này bằng một ma trận thách thức hơn
+Hãy xét một ma trận thách thức hơn

 $$